SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 <a name="select-collection"></a>
 ##### Select collection

-In the dropdown box select one of the Cumulocity IoT base collections, which are:
+In the dropdown box select one of the {{< product-c8y-iot >}} base collections, which are:

 * alarms
 * events
 * inventory
 * measurements

-> **Info:** You can define multiple offloading pipelines for each Cumulocity IoT collection, except for the case of a TrendMiner offloading configuration, which must be singleton.
+> **Info:** You can define multiple offloading pipelines for each {{< product-c8y-iot >}} collection, except for the case of a TrendMiner offloading configuration, which must be singleton.
 For example, you can filter the alarms collection by different criteria with each one resulting in a separate pipeline.

 Later in this section you will find a summary of the default attributes being offloaded per base collection.

 <img src="/images/datahub-guide/datahub-define-an-offloading-task.png" alt="Define an offloading task" style="max-width: 100%">